Best Outdoor Cameras to Secure your Home

 Shows stream quality from day vs night on FREDI’s app.
 Only $39.99 per camera here

-A sturdy and very weatherproof bullet-style wireless security cameras, the FREDI Ib-807 is rated to withstand temperatures from -10 degrees Celsius up to 50 degrees C. with tough aluminum alloy casing that stands up to rain or snow and even longer days in the hot sun without rusting.
+A sturdy and very weatherproof bullet-style wireless security camera, the FREDI Ib-807 is rated to withstand temperatures from -10 degrees Celsius up to 50 degrees C. with a tough aluminum alloy casing that stands up to rain or snow and even longer days in the hot sun without rusting.
 For night and day surveillance the camera features infrared illuminators to record up to 33 feet away.

 - A good 90-degree width of viewing angle